Waste & Materials

 Commit to a Waste-Free Day.
 Every Day

 That first “R” in “RRR” is Reduce.
 Take back that first “R” and REDUCE.
 And then reuse and recycle as much as you can.
 Producing new products requires energy, water and is overall resource intensive.
-That’s why reduce, reuse and recycle is the easiest approach to cut back on unnecessary purchasing.
+That’s why reduce, reuse and recycle, in that order, is the easiest approach to cut back on unnecessary waste.

 Here are some easy steps to take to minimize the amount of waste generated daily.
 Start with one and over time, incorporate new steps.
 Soon it will be just like brushing your teeth.
 It becomes a good habit.

 - Check out the local thrift store for very inexpensive items.

 - Use a reusable travel mug or drink container.
 You get a discount almost everywhere you fill it!